EnriqueOrtiz27/portfolio-optimizer/README.md

 to ensure the code works as it is supposed to.** Since I studied Economics, I could get up to date on portfolio optimization methods if given enough time to study 🤓.

-## How to test the API
+## How to test the API 🕵🏻‍

 The API was deployed using GCP's Cloud Run.
 CD was configured so that every commit to `main` triggers a deploy and updates the API.
-Please bear in mind that the `minimum number of instances` was configured to 0 to minimize costs, **so there might be a slight cold start in the first request you make to the API.** However, in local tests I have found the API to be quick to respond.
+Please bear in mind that the minimum number of instances was configured to 0 to minimize costs, **so there might be a slight cold start in the first request you make to the API.** However, in local tests I have found the API to be quick to respond.

 The API url is `https://portfolio-optimizer-1034123727899.northamerica-south1.run.app/optimize-portfolio`

-## How to run locally 🚀
+## How to run the project locally 🚀

 ```
 docker build -t portfolio-optimizer .
 docker run -p 8080:8080 portfolio-optimizer
 ```

-Once running, the API will be available at http://localhost:8080.
+Once running, the API will be available at `http://0.0.0.0:8080`.

 This is an example cURL